NYPD: Elderly Asian American woman assaulted, suspect sought

-NEW YORK (AP) - An elderly Asian American woman was attacked by a man Monday afternoon who punched and kicked her in front of witnesses who seemingly stood by, according to surveillance footage released by the New York City Police Department.
+NEW YORK (AP) - An elderly Asian American woman was attacked by a man Monday afternoon who repeatedly kicked her in front of witnesses who seemingly stood by, according to surveillance footage released by the New York City Police Department.

 The 65-year-old woman was walking along 43rd street when a man came up to her and kicked her in the stomach, knocking her to the ground, the NYPD said.

-The man then stomps on the woman’s face several time while hurling anti-Asian statements at her, police said.
+The man then stomps on the woman’s face several times while hurling anti-Asian statements at her, police said.
 He later casually walks away, the footage shows.

-A security guard inside a building lobby seemingly stops what he’s doing to watch the assault and later two more security guards walk into the frame and one of them closes the door as the woman lies on the ground.

 The woman was hospitalized with serious injuries.